Compression with wildcards: Abstract simplicial complexes: Introduction

 \section{Introduction}

-The article in front of you is a much improved version of [W2], and is part of a series titled 'ALLSAT compressed with wildcards'.
-For more about this series as a whole see [W4].
-While the present article focuses on bare algorithmics, four applications are outlined at the end of this introduction, in Subsection 1.3.
-Only one application touches upon combinatorial topology (and commutative algebra), the others concern combinatorial optimization respectively Data Mining.
-We start with a broad (1.1) and then more detailed (1.2) outline of the article.
+While the present article focuses on bare algorithmics, four application areas are outlined at the end of this introduction, in Subsection 1.3.
+We start with a broad (1.1), and then more detailed (1.2) outline of the article.

-{\bf 1.1} A {\it simplicial complex} (also called {\it set ideal}) based on a set $W$ is a family ${\cal S}{\cal C}$ of subsets $X \subseteq W$ (called {\it faces}) such that from $X \in {\cal S}{\cal C}$, $Y \subseteq X$, follows $Y \in {\cal S}{\cal C}$.
+{\bf 1.1} An {\it abstract\footnote{The adjective 'abstract' is sometimes added to make a distincion to the simplicial complexes considered in topological combinatorics.
+For the sake of brevity we henceforth drop 'abstract'.} simplicial complex} (also called {\it set ideal}) based on a set $W$ is a family ${\cal S}{\cal C}$ of subsets $X \subseteq W$ (called {\it faces}) such that from $X \in {\cal S}{\cal C}$, $Y \subseteq X$, follows $Y \in {\cal S}{\cal C}$.
 Without further mention, in this article all structures will be {\it finite}.
 In particular all simplicial complexes ${\cal S}{\cal C}$ contain maximal faces, called the {\it facets} of ${\cal S}{\cal C}$.
-Henceforth we stick to $W = [w]:= \{1,2, \cdots, w\}$.
-A face of cardinality $k$ is called\footnote{This slightly differs from the convention in combinatorial topology.}a $k$-{\it face}, and the set of all $k$-faces is denoted as ${\cal S} {\cal C}[k]$.
+Henceforth we mostly stick to $W = [w]:= \{1,2, \cdots, w\}$.
+A face of cardinality $k$ is called a $k$-{\it face}, and the set of all $k$-faces is denoted as ${\cal S} {\cal C}[k]$.
 The numbers $N_k:=|{\cal S} {\cal C}[k]|$ are the {\it face-numbers} of the simplicial complex.
-Also important will be the {\it minimal nonfaces} of ${\cal S}{\cal C}$.
-For instance, if ${\cal S}{\cal C}$ consists of all independent sets of a matroid then the facets are the bases of the matroid, and the minimal nonfaces are its circuits.
-The purpose of this article is to retrieve (from either the facets or the minimal nonfaces) the following data:
+The purpose of this article is to retrieve the following data from the facets:

 $(E)$ \ an enumeration of ${\cal S}{\cal C}$;

 $(E_k)$ an enumeration of ${\cal S}{\cal C}[k]$ for one arbitrary $k \in [w]$;

 $(C)$ \ the cardinality $N: = |{\cal S}{\cal C}|$;